quantleaf/probly-search/README.md

 ### Example
-*Creating an index with a document that has fields.
-Then indexing two documents and query for one*
+*Creating an index with a document that has 2 fields.
+Then indexing two documents and query for one using the BM25 scoring function*
 ```rust
 let mut idx: Index<usize> = create_index(2);
 let docs = vec![